 As part of our customer support experience, we offer full validation support to ensure customer success with the Growth Direct.
-This offering helps our customers validate their Growth Direct for full routine use faster, typically in just three to nine months, and develops confidence in the operation of our platform.
+This offering helps our customers validate their Growth Direct for full routine use faster, typically in just four months, and develops confidence in the operation of our platform.